-Proceeds from the sale of the Bonds will be used (i) refund certain outstanding bonds of the Bank issued under the 1978 Resolution, (ii) to pay Underwriters' discount, and (iii) to pay certain issuance costs.
+Proceeds from the sale of the Bonds will be used (i) to refund certain outstanding bonds of the Bank issued under the 1978 Resolution, (ii) to pay Underwriter's discount, and (iii) to pay certain issuance costs.
 See "PLAN OF FINANCING - Application of Proceeds" and Appendix F - "Summary of Bonds Refunded", herein.

-Tax Exemption
+Tax Matters